 - 2004, 2005, 2006, 2007 Mitsubishi Galant 3.8 230ci

 - 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004 Mitsubishi Diamante 3.5 3497cc

 - 97, 98, 99, 00, 01, 02 Mitsubishi Montero 3.5 SOHC engine

 - 2000, 2001, 2002, 2003, 2004, 2005 Mitsubishi Eclipse 3.0L 2972cc

 - 2004, 2005, 2006, 2007 Mitsubishi Endeavor 3.8L 3797cc

 - 1995, 1996, 1997, 1998, 1999, 2000 Chrysler Cirrus 2.5L 2497cc

 The task of replacing a timing belt on the cars listed above is mostly the same, only slight differences are noted from model to model.
 Exact R&R instructions for a particular model and year can be obtained online, see our online auto repair manual page for more information.
 Subscriptions are offered from AllData.
 It’s a quick easy way to access diagrams and directions for just a small amount that helps save money in the long run.
 It’s a great solution for accessing car repair info without a wait.
 Use the subscription for a timing belt project today and to refer back to it later for future projects.
-More DIY’ers are gaining the confidence to perform many money saving repairs themselves.
-This confidence comes from on-line help provided by on-line service manuals and the ability to ask a professional tech if they reach a sticking point – accessed on our car answers page.
+More DIYers are gaining the confidence to perform many money saving repairs themselves.
+This confidence comes from on-line help provided by researching online.

 Continued on Page 2.